-Stanford University rapist Brock Turner has already had two months cut from his lenient six-month prison sentence, the Daily Mail reports.
+Stanford University rapist Brock Turner has already had two months cut from his lenient six-month prison sentence,

 A probation report published by the Mail reveals Turner has repeatedly lied to his probation officer about the attack.